-BACKWARDS, that is, from 20 backwards down to 0.
+BACKWARD, that is, from 20 down to 0.
 Also, better to start counting at 0, rather than 1.

-Zero, 0, is one of the most important numbers in math, so don't ignore it like most parents do.
+Zero, 0, is one of the most important numbers in math, so don't ignore it as most parents do.

 Once kids can count easily, teaching to add, then subtract, multiply and divide follows.